-How does Oklahoma stack up compared to other states in how much it taxes and spends?
-When one takes affordability in to account by comparing taxes and spending to state GDP, and by considering cost of living, Oklahoma taxes and spends more than most believe.
+In state comparisons, how does Oklahoma stack up compared to other states in how much it taxes and spends?
+When one takes affordability into account by comparing taxes and spending to state GDP and personal income, and by considering the cost of living, Oklahoma taxes and spends more than most believe.

 State budget writing practices tend to be haphazard and arbitrary in how programs are created, retained, and prioritized.
 The 1889 Institute seeks to make Oklahoma's budget more transparent and understandable as well as help lawmakers determine priorities.

 "Comparing Oklahoma Government Revenues and Spending" by Byron Schlomach and Vance H. Fried compares state and local taxes and spending in six areas as a percentage of personal income across states.
 It finds that if Oklahoma were 10 percent more efficient with state and local funds, doable given comparisons with other states, it could redirect or save taxpayers $2 billion.